ReNew Power, Rajalakshmi group bid for Regen Powertech

 The detachable Android tablet serves your entertainment, navigation and communication needs -- on the go and ...

-ReNew Power, which is one the larger wind and solar companies in India and Rajalakshmi Wind Energy, part of the Chennai-based Rajalakshmi group, have submitted bids with the National Company Law Tribunal for Regen Powertech, a company that used to manufacture wind turbine generators.
+ReNew Power, which is one of the largest wind and solar companies in India, and Rajalakshmi Wind Energy, part of the Chennai-based Rajalakshmi group, have submitted their bids with the National Company Law Tribunal for Regen Powertech, a company that used to manufacture wind turbine generators.

 While the Rajalakshmi group confirmed that it had bid for Regen Powertech, ReNew Power has refrained from responding to emailed request for confirmation.

-Regen Powertech, promoted by Madhusudhan Khemka, a scion of the Khemka family which in the early 1990s was the pioneers in wind energy in India through its company, NEPC Micon.
-Regen Powertech used to produce permanent magnet-based gearless wind turbine generators of nominal capacity of 1.5 MW from its two plants, Tada near Chennai and Udaipur, Rajasthan, with technology from Vensys, Germany—a company which has since been taken over by Goldwind of China.
+Regen Powertech, promoted by Madhusudhan Khemka, a scion of the Khemka family which in the early 1990s were pioneers in wind energy in India through its company, NEPC Micon.
+Regen Powertech used to produce permanent magnet-based gearless wind turbine generators of nominal capacity of 1.5 MW from its two plants, Tada near Chennai and Udaipur (Rajasthan), with technology from Vensys, Germany—a company which has since been taken over by Goldwind of China.

 In 2014, Regen Powertech developed in-house a 2.8 MW machine, whose capacity could be scaled up to 3 MW.
 The intellectual property is said to be valuable in today’s market, which is veering towards higher capacity machines.